helenarichie/helenarichie.github.io/_tabs/food.md

 ![Desktop View](/assets/img/tabs/food/lasagna.jpg){: width="589" height="357" style="max-width: 40%" .normal}
 ![Desktop View](/assets/img/tabs/food/lasagnapasta.jpg){: width="589" height="357" style="max-width: 40%" .normal}
 <br>
 We came so close to having the perfect lasagna made from scratch, but had a mishap getting the pasta prepared to go into the lasagna.
 0/10 would not recommend soaking fresh pasta in hot water to cook it before assembly.
 Just put it straight in the lasagna.
-We ended up using store-bought lasagna noodles that were undercooked when we took it out.
+We ended up using store-bought lasagna noodles that were undercooked when we took it out of the oven.
 Sigh.
-Spent all day simmering the ragu bolognese and made homemade beschamel for one of the layers, it was so good.
+Spent all day simmering the ragu bolognese and made homemade beschamel for one of the layers, which were both amazing.
 I'll probably never make this again!